Optimizing production scheduling of steel plate hot rolling for economic load dispatch under time-of-use electricity pricing: Production scheduling optimization method

-For containing information about the batch scheduling and job-shop scheduling, a hybrid chromosome code consists of two parts as shown in Fig. \ref{fig:4} is designed.
-The first part is a natural number sequence $C$ that can be transformed to a two-dimensional matrix $B$ through the code mapping procedure, the matrix $B$ represents a batch scheduling solution and the element $b_{ij}$ in $B$ is the original sequence of the $j$th slab in the $i$th rolling unit.
-For each $i$, if the minimal of $j$ is found while $b_{ij}=0$, it can be resolved that the last slab in the $i$th rolling unit is $b_{i,j-1}$.
-The second part is a floating number sequence $V$ representing the idle time allocated for job-shop scheduling, where job means the production of rolling units.
+In order to contain information both of batch scheduling and job-shop scheduling, a hybrid chromosome code consists of two sections as shown in Figure~\ref{fig:4} is designed.
+The first section is a natural number sequence $C$ that can be transformed to a two-dimensional matrix $B$ through a code mapping procedure, where $B$ represents a batch scheduling solution and element $b_{ij}$ in $B$ is the original sequence of slab $j$ in rolling unit $i$.
+For each $i$, if the minimal $j$ is found while $b_{ij}=0$, it can be resolved that the last slab in rolling unit $i$ is $b_{i,j-1}$.
+The second section is a floating number sequence $V$ that represents the idle time allocated during job-shop scheduling, where job means production of rolling units.